mobiletest2016/machine-learning-articles/articles/exploring-the-keras-datasets.md

 The dataset contains 506 observations that relate certain characteristics with the price of houses (in $1000s) in Boston in some period.
 As we can see:

 - The minimum house price is $5000, while the maximum house price is $50.000.
 This may sound weird, but it's not: house prices have risen over the decades, and the study that produced this data is from 1978 (Harrison & Rubinfeld, 1978).
-Actually, around 1978 prices of \[latex\]\\approx $ 50.000\[/latex\] were quite the median value, so this dataset seems to contain relatively cheaper houses (or the Boston area was cheaper back then - I don't know; Martin, 2017).
+Actually, around 1978 prices of $\\approx $ 50.000$ were quite the median value, so this dataset seems to contain relatively cheaper houses (or the Boston area was cheaper back then - I don't know; Martin, 2017).
 - The mean house price was $22.533.
 - Variance in house prices is $84.587.